The Water Turned to Wine at the Wedding in Cana - John 2:1-11

 Wine- is the process of correctly fermenting grapes that with age tastes better, but if the mother of vinegar is placed in it, it turns to vinegar and is sour.

 Keeping Mary in mind as a role model is beneficial, but not as or with the center of our faith.
 Like wine- keeping the mother in it, will make faith go sour.
-There is no other mediator to God except Jesus.
-As in 1 Timothy 2:5 states "There is one God and one mediator between God and mankind, the man is Christ Jesus."
+The Bible state's there is no other mediator to God except Jesus.

 Little did Mary know that this event with wine would be the onset of his ministry.
 Interesting enough, dealing with wine was also present at the end of his Earthly ministry.